zencart/documentation/content/user/products/download_delivery_methods.md

 ## Download without Redirect

-If **Download by Redirect is set to False**, then the download link given to the customer is the direct link to the file in your /download folder, meaning they can download as often as they want and share the link with others, potentially letting people steal your downloads.
+If the earlier setting above **Download by Redirect is set to False**, then the download link given to the customer is the direct link to the file in your `/download` folder, meaning they can download as often as they want and share the link with others, potentially letting people steal your downloads.

 _This option has its security limitations, but works on both Windows and Linux hosts._

-This method is not affected by PHP max_execution_time limits.
+This method is not affected by PHP `max_execution_time` limits, and activity will not be in PHP logs (but will be in Apache/Nginx logs).

 ## Download by Streaming

-**Download by streaming** only works _when Download by Redirect is off._ Instead of giving the customer a URL to the file, Zen Cart uses on a PHP process to read the file in small increments (4K chunks) and serve those out as a stream of data until done.
-It's intended to bypass memory limits imposed by your server config especially when dealing with very large files.
-It also increases the max duration time of the download to 25 minutes (if your server's PHP hasn't been configured to disallow that).
+**Download by streaming** only works _when Download by Redirect is off._ Instead of giving the customer a URL to the file, a PHP process will read the file in small increments (4K chunks) and serve those out as a stream of data until done.
+It's intended to bypass memory limits imposed by your server especially when dealing with very large files.

+This option also increases the max duration time of the download to 25 minutes (if your server's PHP hasn't been configured to disallow that) to allow enough time to download.

-This method helps with server RAM load as well as completely preventing any download link from ever being shared with your customers.
+This method helps with your server's overall RAM load

+From a security perspective this completely prevents any download link from ever being shared with non-customers, because it requires customers to download only from a logged-in account session via their order-history page.

 This option works on both Windows and Linux hosts.